The Great Crayola Controversy

 P.S.
 By the way, I really did save those three crayons, securely wrapped in tissue paper, and I gave them to my son when he was in kindergarten.
 I can assure you that Dear Son did not use a Jungle Green crayon as he struggled through Jungle Math!

 And I do notice that the period should go inside of that parenthesis, not outside of it.
+And "increasing" should be "increasingly".
 Oh well, I have my all-day morning sickness to blame.